ClipCard/AlfCard/README.md

 ## Getting Started

-1. Download AlfCard from GitHub or Packal
+1. Download AlfCard from GitHub
 2. Install AlfCard by opening the downloaded Alfred Workflow file
 3. Open Alfred and type `clipcard`.
 Hit enter to open ClipCard or type a search after `clipcard` to quickly search across all your stuff!